gammasim/simtools/docs/source/guidelines.rst

 Layout arrays
 =============

-The layout arrays provide the telescope positions and deal with coordenate transformations.
+The layout arrays provide the telescope positions and deal with coordinate transformations.
 The main module that implements it is simtools.layout.layout_array.
 A LayoutArray can be created on the fly by providing the telescope positions.
 However that is only supposed to be done once for each layout.
 After that it is recommended to use a pre-defined layout file (ecsv format) and create a LayoutArray by using the class